-When forming an LLC yourself the only cost you are responsible for is the state filing fee.
-However, a handful of states also require a publication fee or a name reservation fee.
-Here is a breakdown of all the costs you can expect to see.
+When forming an LLC yourself, the only cost you are responsible for is the state filing fee.
+A few states also require a publication fee or a name reservation fee.

 The main cost when forming an LLC is typically the fee of filing your Articles of Organization with the State.
 This fee ranges between $40 and $500, depending on your state.

-Several states (Arizona, Georgia, Nebraska, Nevada, New York, and Pennsylvania) also require your newly incorporated LLC to publish a statement of formation in a local newspaper.
+Some states (Arizona, Nebraska, and New York) require your newly incorporated LLC to publish a statement of formation in a local newspaper.
 Publishing costs can be anywhere between $40 and $2000, depending on your state’s specific requirements.

 If you’re forming an LLC in Alabama, you will also need to reserve your LLC’s name for a small fee of $10-$28.
 Reserving a name is optional for all other States.